kalyps00/uwr-frontend/L02/Lab/LabEn.md

 - Links should have the same color as the text (`darkblue`).
 - Visited links should appear `lightslategray`.
+- Links should always be underlined.
-- On hover, links should turn red, become bold, and always be underlined.
+- On hover, links should turn red and become bold.
 - Instead of bullet points, list items should use the "🍔" icon.

 ## **Hiding Elements**: "Too much" Section (`id="challenge4"`)